Pet Articles

 In puppies and young dogs, peeing in the house most often stems from insufficient housebreaking training.
 Urination in response to excitement or as a show of submission to other dogs or people is also common.

 Separation anxiety can be an underlying cause of inappropriate elimination.
 Dogs that are highly bonded with their owners may become distressed by their absence, particularly if the owner has recently had longer periods away from home than usual.
 Older dogs are especially prone to experience this.
-Dogs with separation anxiety often show behavioural changes in response to cues of their masters’ impending exit, such as jingling keys or putting on a coat.
+Dogs with separation anxiety often show behavioural changes in response to the cues of their owner’s impending exit, such as jingling keys or putting on a coat.
 During and after this time, they will express their upset with signs of overt agitation and restlessness (vocalization, pacing) or with depression (decreased willingness to get up or eat).

 The cornerstones of managing separation anxiety include increasing daily exercise (to tire your pet out in advance), desensitizing your pet to your exit routine, and slowly letting pets get used to your absence in small, rather than large or sudden, increments.
 Leaving dogs with chew toys, other pets, or simply leaving the TV on for them, will help to divert attention away from your absence.
 In severe cases, a vet may prescribe dog-specific sedatives.

 Marking, or urinating small amounts on upright objects, is a behaviour that is likely familiar to the owners of unneutered male dogs.
 Everyone has seen a male dog lift its leg on a fire hydrant outside, but problems arise when your good loveseat becomes the stand-in.
 Marking indoors is often the result of territorial instincts being triggered.
-Watching through the living room window as a strange dog or person approaches or even walks past the house can lead a motivate a male dog to mark his home turf – literally.
+Watching through the living room window as a strange dog or person approaches or even walks past the house can lead or motivate a male dog to mark his home turf – literally.

 The Bottom Line